Pop Goes the World

 Pop Goes the World is the third studio album by Canadian new wave and synth-pop band Men Without Hats, released on June 29, 1987, by Mercury Records.
 It features the single "Pop Goes the World", which reached the Top 20 in Canada (achieving gold status) and the United States.
 The album went platinum in Canada.

-Ian Anderson of Jethro Tull makes a guest appearance and plays the flute on the track "On Tuesday".
+Ian Anderson of Jethro Tull performs flute on the song "On Tuesday".